Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 - write paper about the program
 - add the 20 natural occuring aa to the HETATM library (these can be ligands, thus listed as hetero atoms)
 - possibility to plot p(r) and P(q), if already calculated
-- remember last opened folder (for finding new pdb)